 A password is required to submit a request for an internal transfer.
 In order to obtain the password you can check any of the following resources: Login to the employee portal, check the current issue of "Regional High Points" newsletter, contact HR, or read this week's "Daily Announcements".

-Hormone Replacement Therapy: A Look at the Options
+Hormone Replacement Therapy in Women: A Look at the Options

 Amy Scholten, MPH

-Hormone replacement therapy (HRT) is sometimes used on a short-term basis for the relief of unpleasant menopausal symptoms, such as hot flashes, vaginal dryness, and irritability.
+Hormone replacement therapy (HRT) is sometimes used on a short-term basis to relieve unpleasant menopausal symptoms, such as hot flashes, vaginal dryness, and irritability.
 On a long-term basis, some women have used HRT based on the idea that it would reduce the risk of

 heart disease.
 However, results of studies on estrogen replacement therapy (ERT) and estrogen plus progestin suggest that the risks of long-term HRT may outweigh the benefits for many women.

 HRT can include the hormones estrogen alone, or the combination of estrogen and progesterone.
 If you're considering HRT for the first time, or want to talk to your doctor about changing the regimen you're presently on, here's a rundown of options.

 Therapies containing just estrogen are commonly referred to as estrogen replacement therapy, or ERT.
 Because of the increased risk of